alexispuckett3/LAB-8/Home.md

 ## Project Summary:

+The goal for this lab is to learn how to create different programs or apps for our phones.
+In order to do this for this lab specifically, we are creating an app that is a remote controller for a SparkFun robocar that we have been constructing since Lab 5.
+By using and adding onto this robocar we are hoping to pair it to the created app.
+In addition, the hope and goal is to be able to move the car forward, right, left, and come to a full stop by using the app that we are creating.
+In order to create this app the lab requires us to use the App Inventor application which is a project from MIT.
+This app specifically was created and designed to help people and students create programs and apps in an easier manner.

 ## Design/Methods:
 For this lab we needed the following:
 * A computer running Arduino IDE and Google Chrome: MacBook Air